 The only keys that can be generated by the modules are RSA public and private keys and DSA public and private keys for SSHv2.
-The FIPS-approved X9.31 PRNG is used to generate these keys.
+A FIPS-approved X9.31 PRNG is used to generate these keys (two approved X.31 PRNGs are included in the module).